LohithBod/StockMarketApp/README.md

 Path to java files: StockMarketApp/StockMarketAndroidApp/app/src/main/java/com/example/stockmarketfinalproject/---

 Firebase database is no longer being maintained.
+API is no longer up do date.